 Pro Tip 2: Use Different Keyword Match Types

-If you select "broad match," your ad will be triggered to display when users search for that exact search phrase, synonyms, plural forms, spelling errors, and related search terms.
+Broad match, which triggers your ads to display when users search for that exact search phrase, synonyms, plural forms, spelling errors, and related search terms.
 So the key phrase “criminal attorney” may also be triggered by searches for “defense attorney.”

-"Negative" matches are phrases that should not be included in the search if your ad is to appear.
-For example, you may be a defense attorney who doesn’t handle traffic law cases.
-You might list “-traffic," “-DUI," “-speeding," and other such terms as negative keywords.
-Then, anyone using these terms won’t see your ads.
+Negative matches, which are phrases that should not be included in the search if your ad is to appear.
+For example, you may be a defense attorney who doesn't handle traffic law cases.
+You can include words like “traffic," “DUI," “speeding," and other such terms as negative keywords.
+Then, anyone using these terms won't see your ads.

 When you create the copy for your web pages, you can optimize it by using keywords that will improve organic search results.
 You will need to do the same for your Google PPC ads.